siddhartha-gadgil/DeptWeb/_seminars/2023/2023-04-03-kevin-buzzard.md

 will automatically prove the Riemann Hypothesis is still science fiction.
 But new tools and methods are becoming available.
 I will give an overview of the state of the art.

-(This is a Plenary talk in the (https://eecs.iisc.ac.in/EECS2023/schedule-apr3.html)[EECS Research Students' Symposium].)
+(This is a Plenary talk in the [EECS Research Students' Symposium](https://eecs.iisc.ac.in/EECS2023/schedule-apr3.html).)